Frequently Asked Questions

 We’ve heard that argument too.
 APRx assumed an aggressive role in representing independent political interests in Texas because no one else was doing it well enough.
 We think a better question is why isn’t every buying group working as hard as we are to defend your political interests?

 3) Who runs American Pharmacies?

 APRx has a nine-member Board of Directors elected by our membership.
 Any active shareholder member is eligible to seek a seat on the Board.
-The Board provides strategic direction and decision-making for APRx, while President Mike Golhlke directs a staff of 10 in carrying out daily operations.
+The Board provides strategic direction and decision-making for APRx, while President Mike Golhlke directs staff in carrying out daily operations.
 APRx is 100% Texas home-grown and managed.
 Other independent buying groups that profess to be Texas-based are in fact run by a bigger out-of-state organization.

 4) What do you mean when you say that APRx is “100% transparent?”

 We define transparency as meaning that our members are all treated equally, that even the smallest member pharmacy has the same voice and vote (1) as the independent with six stores.
 It means there are no special deals for big stores or for our Board members.
 There are no hidden payments or contracts, no “sweetheart deals” for a privileged few.
 What you see is what everyone gets!

 5) Wholesaler discounts are important, but what other economic benefits do you offer?

 APRx believes that diversification of revenue channels is critical to the success of independent pharmacies, so we work hard to provide independents ways to save and make money.
 We are an original partner/investor in the groundbreaking RxAlly initiative, which offers vital new compensation opportunities for network pharmacies through MTM services, Medicare Part D, immunizations and other programs.
 We partnered with Prodigy Animal Health to create our own branded line of pet wellness products that will bring new cash business to your store with very attractive margins.
 And we work constantly with quality vendors to secure group discount opportunities.